ambernettech/chefdk-fundamentals/scene_11-GUIDE.md

 #### Find or Create a Cookbook to Manage a Proxy Server

 At this point they have composed two cookbooks and we start the conversation proposing that we write a third.

 We tell them this is a path that we could explore another day.
 Instead we are going to focus them towards using a community cookbook.

+> Another possible route is to start first with the goal of creating a proxy cookbook.
+Then stopping and realizing the amount of effort.
+Deciding to use haproxy but realize that you would need to override values.
+Change this cookbook's goal to be a wrapper cookbook.
+Specify haproxy as a dependency and then use berks to install it.
+(One problem: Naming a cookbook to be wrapper cookbook is different than naming a cookbook for an application).

 This part of the journey is currently hard to perform without assistance from you.
 You have to give them the name of the application: haproxy.
 Another proxy server may work but will need to be tested to make sure it is configurable with the Operating System (OS) of the target node.